Consumer, Apparel, and Retail Studies

 RCS 464 Global Retail Strategy and Management 3

-Investigation of consumer benefits offered by multichannel retailing of apparel and related consumer products.
+Investigation of strategic management approaches of global retail firms.
 Focus on the importance of culture to successful retailing to diverse global consumers.

 Prerequisites: Minimum grade of C (2.0) in RCS 264.